-The Nurse Residency Program at Penn Medicine is a 12-month program designed to support baccalaureate nursing graduates as they transition into their first professional nursing role.
+The Nurse Residency Program at Penn Medicine is a twelve-month program designed to support nursing school graduates as they transition into their first professional nursing role.
 The program consists of a series of work and learning experiences that emphasize and develop the clinical and leadership skills necessary for the advanced beginner nurse to become a successful part of the health care team.

 - Critical thinking

 - Professional development

 Participating nurses receive a full salary and an excellent benefits package, as well as dedicated preceptors and faculty for guidance and support throughout the program.

 Postings for nursing positions are available under Career Opportunities.

 Upon hire as a new-to-practice nurse, you will be automatically enrolled into the Nurse Residency at Penn Medicine Program.
 The curriculum is delivered in addition to nursing orientation.
 Nurses who meet the following criteria are eligible for Nurse Residency at Penn Medicine:

 - Nursing degree from an accredited institution

 - Valid Pennsylvania RN licensure prior to hire date